Alutare/knowledge-graph-personality/README.md

 # Knowledge Graph Construction with Personality Modeling

 This project implements a **Knowledge Graph (KG) construction pipeline** with a focus on personality modeling.
-It uses **Large Language Models (LLMs), specifically Google's Gemma 3 12B Model**, **NLP techniques with spaCy's English language processing pipeline**, and graph analysis to extract entities, relationships, and personality traits from text.
-The system generates structured knowledge representations and visualizations while evaluating graph quality, completeness, and consistency.
+It uses **Large Language Models (LLMs), specifically Google's Gemma 3 12B Model**, **Named Entity Recognition (NER) with spaCy**, and graph analysis to extract entities, relationships, and personality traits from text.
+The system automatically builds and visualizes structured knowledge graphs enriched with behavioral insights, while an evaluation suite measures graph completeness, consistency, and relationship quality

 ---